 Since being at PPV, Barbara, myself and our advisor, Matt, have given the website an overhaul and created a new logo!
 We have increased awareness of PPV and made it easier to get information to parent carers.

 I have 3 beautiful children, my eldest child is 12 and has ASD/ADHD, and my other 2 children are aged 10 and 5 so my house is always busy and full of energy.
 I fully understand the struggle that many families experience, how crucial a service like PPV can be and the difference the right support can bring for families.
-My career has been working within hospitality, and I joined PPV over a year ago.
+My career has been working within hospitality, and I joined PPV 2 years ago.
 I enjoy being with my children, I love anything ‘tekkie’ and I like to hula-hoop!